Wisc-HCI/Synthe/README.md

 At minimum, Synthé requires only one microphone be connected to the computer that it is run on.
 This can be the default microphone on any modern laptop.
 To acheive full functionality of Synthé, two microphones should be connected.
 Synthé will automatically detect the presence of microphones.

+For your speech to be recognized, you will need to have an account with IBM Watson.
+Generate username and password credentials with your account, and place them in the ```intent_parser/ibm_keys.json``` file.

 ### Gesture Recognition

 Synthé currently supports gesture recognition through the Myo Armband [2].
 Gesture recognition is not required to run Synthé, though.
 To support the usage of any device that records acceleration and orientation, Synthé interfaces can interface with these technologies through a server-client setup.
 Support for other gesture recognition technologies must be developed separately.